tidwall/rtree/README.md

 ### Inserting

-Same as the original algorithm.
+Similar to the original algorithm.
 From the root to the leaf, the rects which will incur the least enlargment are chosen.
 Ties go to rects with the smallest area.

+Added to this implementation: when a rect does not incur any enlargement at all, it's chosen immediately and without further checks on other rects in the same node.
+This make point insertion faster.

 ### Deleting

 Same as the original algorithm.
 A target rect is deleted directly.
 When the number of children in a rect falls below it's minumum entries, it is removed from the tree and it's items are re-inserted.

+### Searching

+Same as the original algorithm.

 ### Splitting